atticlab/docker-node/README.md

 All settings are generated via sh script and stored in **.core-cfg** file in repository's root directory.
 There's also a **.env** file which stores some settings, but those are static and you will probably do not need to change those.

-> If you need to regenerate config file, delete .core-cfg file or simply clear it's contents.
+> If you need to regenerate config file delete .core-cfg file or simply clear it's contents.
 You'll get the prompts on next build

 To start any node you first need to generate several keypairs (master key, bank commission key etc).
 Run `make keypair` to generate those.